HeinrichHartmann/HeinrichHartmann.github.io/_posts/2017-12-29-Quitting-Facebook.md

 It's totally unacceptable to spent 3h surfing the web and procrastinating at night, and to wake up unfit for my parenting duties in the morning.

 Being a not very self controlled individual, taking away distractions is the best way for me to take control over my life.
-For the same reason I have abandoned TVs for a long time, and keep my phone in flight-mode for most of the day.
+For the same reason I have abandoned TVs for a long time, and keep my phone in flight-mode for most of the day (sorry guys &#x1F609;).
 I feel that facebook is major distraction for me at this point.
 I have to free myself from it's influence if I want to stay mentally fit, and healthy.